-HVAC systems have a special purpose of heating, cooling, and circulating air around a particular space.
+HVAC systems have the special purpose of heating, cooling, and circulating air around a particular space.
 HVAC systems are classified into two categories—Residential and Commercial.
 Both systems provide us with comfort in different seasons, but if we compare, there are a lot of crucial technical differences between the two.
 Let us discuss what makes a residential HVAC different from a commercial one.

 What is the difference between commercial and residential HVAC?

-Talking about the size yes, it does matter in the world of HVAC systems.
-On one hand, the residential HVAC unit is designed to comfortably warm or cool down spaces such as your home.
+- Size Plays the Lead Role: Talking about size yes, it does matter in the world of HVAC systems.
+On one hand, the residential Heating Service in Glendale CA is designed to comfortably warm or cool down spaces such as your home.
 On the other hand, commercial HVAC units are bulky and serve a larger area.
 The fans used in the unit are obviously bigger in size.

-The bigger the size of your unit more is the utility bill.
+- Size & Power Requirements: The bigger the size of your unit more is the utility bill.
 The commercial HVAC unit takes more power to heat or cool certain areas which are definitely bigger than a household.
 The two types of units are used for different sizes of areas; hence there is a drastic difference in electricity consumption.

-The name of the two HVAC units is similar, but the inner mechanism varies.
+- Both Serve the Same Purpose with Different Capacities: The name of the two HVAC units is similar, but the inner mechanism varies.
 At home, the main unit can be established in the backyard but a big space is required for a commercial system.
 In most cases, HVAC repair experts set up a commercial system on the terrace of a building, to save space.
 This also makes its maintenance and service easy.
-Evans Heating & Air provides services for all types of heating service.
+Evans Heating & Air provides services for all types of Furnace Repair in Glendale, CA.

-The structures of both residential and commercial HVAC units are very different from each other.
+- Tricky Installation: The structures of both residential and commercial HVAC units are very different from each other.
 The mechanical complexity is directly proportional to the size of the unit.
 There are complicated mechanisms to set up a commercial system.
 It includes lots of permissions by the building occupants and drains out a lot of power in comparison to a residential unit.
 Gigantic parts are installed in commercial HVAC units for desired output.

-It is very easy to get rid of drainage that comes out of residential HVAC units.
+- Additional Feature for Drainage: It is very easy to get rid of drainage that comes out of residential HVAC units.
 Due to a smaller area, it is easy to collect drainage in a smaller output pan.
 However, in commercial systems, the drainage is a lot and cannot be collected somewhere.
 An additional evaporation system is added to avoid overflowing of drainage generated by commercial units.

 Both units are designed to serve similar purposes—of providing a comfortable life.
 It is very important to maintain both types of HVAC units from time to time.
-This is offered by Evans Heating & Air in Glendale, CA. Contact us for the best Furnace Repair in Glendale, Heating Repair in Glendale CA, Heating Service in Glendale CA, and surrounding areas.
+This is offered by Evans Heating & Air in Glendale, CA. Contact us for the best Heating Repair in Glendale CA, and surrounding areas.